 Longevity is a key indicator of how well a PEO handles its fiduciary responsibilities and delivers HR value to its clients.
-StaffScapes has been in business since 1996.

 StaffScapes has chosen not to take this route and we accept each client based on the extent we can offer value.

 StaffScapes is able to offer our clients a dedicated team to handle their account.
 Each employee has a cross-trained backup person who can assist you if your primary person is not available.
-Many clients value this continuity.
+This gives you valuable continuity.

 StaffScapes is flexible on this issue and offers both a flat fee or percentage option, whichever is best for both parties.

 Data security is a primary concern at StaffScapes.
-We are committed to staying current with the latest and best technology but we will only introduce new methods once we are confident that the necessary protections are in place.
+We are committed to staying current with the latest and best technology, but we will only introduce new methods once we are confident that all necessary protections are in place.

 In addition to asking how problems are handled, be sure to ask the PEO experts about error percentages, specifically those that are material to the satisfaction of their clients.
 If they cannot readily produce concrete numbers, the PEO might not be as concerned with excellent customer service as they should be.

 Third-party oversight is critically important in the PEO industry.
-These independent audits ensure that a client’s money is being handled responsibly and that required tax payments are being made as promised.
+These independent audits ensure that a client’s money is being handled responsibly and required tax payments are being made as promised.

 Ensuring that the PEO is protected in the event of unplanned events is another key indicator of its ability to survive in the long term.
 You should ask for coverage confirmation and consider speaking with advisors.